-In 2017, the European Union allocated almost €10 million in humanitarian aid to address the immediate needs of families affected by both natural disasters and conflict in Myanmar.
-In Rakhine State, the EU has been working with its humanitarian partners for many years to address the protection, food, nutrition and health needs of the most vulnerable people, particularly in the northern townships.
+In 2018, the European Union has allocated €6 million in humanitarian aid to address the immediate needs of families affected by both natural disasters and conflict in Myanmar.
+In Rakhine State, the EU has worked with its humanitarian partners for many years to address the protection, food, nutrition and health needs of the most vulnerable people, particularly in the northern townships.
 Following the outbreaks of violence in June 2012 and October 2016, which resulted in large-scale displacement of populations, the EU extended its humanitarian aid to all displaced people in need.
 The EU remains committed to doing the same for the victims of the August 2017 violence, for which humanitarian access is urgently required.
 Assistance is provided in the form of shelter, food and non-food items, nutritional care, health care, water and sanitation, livelihoods support, coordination, education, and protection.

 The EU also provides humanitarian aid to those affected or displaced by conflict in Kachin and northern Shan States.
 In addition to providing food, health and shelter support to populations living in IDP camps, the EU has also contributed to mine-awareness projects and to the rehabilitation needs of victims of anti-personnel mines, as well as supporting the Myanmar Indigenous Network for Education.

-Another priority of EU humanitarian assistance in Myanmar is disaster risk reduction which increases the resilience of the most vulnerable communities facing recurrent natural hazards.
+Another priority of EU humanitarian assistance in Myanmar is disaster risk reduction, which increases the resilience of the most vulnerable communities facing recurrent natural hazards.
 In line with the EU's international commitments, the European Commission humanitarian aid department ensures that all its relevant actions lead to the reduction of disaster risks and to the improvement of communities' resources for better preparedness to natural hazards.
-In this context, €9.65 million was allocated between 2010 and 2017 for coastal flood-prone areas and urban earthquake risks measures, particularly in the financial capital of Yangon.
+In this context, €11.65 million has been allocated since 2010 for coastal flood-prone areas and urban earthquake risks measures, particularly in the financial capital of Yangon.

 The European Commission, through its European Civil Protection and Humanitarian Aid Operations, has been operational in Myanmar since 1994.
-It has funded emergency relief programmes to assist victims of both conflict and natural disasters, with the total funding amount reaching nearly €230 million.
-Since 2013, a total of €2 650 000 has also been provided for emergency education to conflict-affected children.
+It has funded emergency relief programmes to assist victims of both conflict and natural disasters, with the total funding amount reaching nearly €236 million.
+Since 2013, a total of €2.65 million has also been provided for emergency education to conflict-affected children.